 Access Level

-The Access level is close to complete for all of the collections documented in the CSDGM dialect.
+The Access level is close to complete for all the collections documented in the CSDGM dialect.
 Only CDL and most of the SEAD collection are missing the Resource Format concept.
 LTER is close to complete in documenting constraints on accessing the resource but only 58% of records contain the resource’s format.